jesseweed/seti-ui/README.md

 -----

 ## Adding File Icons
 The process of adding file icons is still a bit complex, but it _has_ been greatly simplified in 1.0.
-It does howevere require that you have [node](https://nodejs.org/en/) and [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed.
+It does however require that you have [node](https://nodejs.org/en/) and [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed.

 Once you have these, you will need to open a terminal window, navigate to the _seti-ui_ folder and run `npm install` (note you only need to do this once).